JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/ReadME.md

  -  https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html
 _________________________________________________________________
 #### Data Extraction
 First, we will set up some tools that will help us interact with the Socrata API.
+The process employs a straightforward approach for daily data upload, leveraging the Socrata API to retrieve records based on specified criteria with minimal resource consumption.
  <br> </br>

 **_Function 1_**: The _**fetch_data_worker**_ function is responsible for retrieving the total count of records from a Socrata dataset within a specified date range.